Hydrodynamic and symbolic models of computation with advice: Simulation with area-preserving diffeomorphisms

 \section{Simulation with area-preserving diffeomorphisms}

 In this section, we show how to simulate Turing machines with advice via compactly supported area-preserving diffeomorphisms of the disk.
 To prove this fact, we will first show how to simulate such machines via a globally injective piecewise linear area-preserving map defined on a finite number of disjoint rectangular domains on a disk.
-These domains will mostly be Cantor blocks, whose definition we recall below.
+These domains will be Cantor blocks, even though their images by this piece-wise map will not always be Cantor blocks.